namelessu/Notes/Useless College Notes/Recent Egypt History/1-Muhammad Ali.md

 ## **11-What were the agricultural and economic reforms in Mohamed Ali’s era?**

 - Muhammad Ali changed the language of Egypt from Turkish to Arabic and it became the main language.
 Egypt was the sole supplier of grain during the Napoleonic wars.
+He applied compulsory vaccinations.

 ## **12-Building canals caused more harm than benefits to Egypt.
 Explain**